 During the second semester you will apply your knowledge from the previous semester with emphasis on potential strategies for research and clinical applications of radionuclides for medical imaging and cancer therapy.
 The semester ends with a Degree Project where you have the opportunity to focus on a research area of your specific interest.

 The first year also features a seminar series covering a variety of topics such as project leadership, design methods, biostatistics, presentation techniques and research ethics.

 The overall aim of the third semester is to give advanced knowledge on methods used for radiolabelling of biologically interesting molecules of low and high molecular weight aimed for use in molecular imaging studies (mainly PET and SPECT), preclinical evaluation of radioligands, and an overview of their clinical use.
 You will be trained in experimental design as well as to independently analyse and interpret research results and data generated by current methods and technologies.

-The programme is concluded with an independent Master’s degree project in the field of medical nuclide techniques, which may be performed within the academy, at a biotech/pharma company or in the public sector.
+The Master Programme in Medical Nuclide Techniques is concluded with an independent Master’s degree project in the field of medical nuclide techniques, which may be performed within the academy, at a biotech/pharma company or in the public sector.

 The programme leads to a Master of Medical Science (120 credits) with Medical Nuclide Techniques as the main field of study.
 After one year of study it may also be possible to obtain a Master of Medical Science (60 credits).